-Self efficacy is the belief you hold about about what you can and cannot make happen in your life.
+Self-efficacy is the belief you hold about what you can and cannot make happen in your life.
 It does not refer to the actual skills you have, but what you believe you can accomplish with those skills.

-It is about believing you have the ability to pull together your social, physical, thinking and behavioral skills to accomplish bigger, bolder goals than you originally thought possible.
+It is about believing you have the ability to pull together your social, physical, thinking and behavioral skills to accomplish bigger, bolder goals than you initially thought possible.

-During the Barcelona Games, Australian swimmer Kieren Perkins (who was expected to take many golds and break several world records) was not swimming particularly well in the heats.
+During the 1996 Barcelona Games, Australian swimmer Kieren Perkins (who was expected to take many golds and break several world records) was not swimming poorly in the heats.
 Australia and much of the world had all but written Kieren off.

-The day before the final both he and Daniel Kozlowski (another Australian swimmer who had always played second fiddle to Kieren) were interviewed.
-Daniel said something along the lines of: 'even though Kieren isn't swimming well, if I can just keep up with him I will finish in the top few.'
+The day before the final, both he and Daniel Kozlowski (another Australian swimmer who had always played second fiddle to Kieren) were interviewed.
+Daniel said something like: 'Even though Kieren isn't swimming well, if I can just keep up with him I will finish in the top few.'

-Kieren was recorded as saying "Look, I haven't been feeling the best, but I'm on the mend and tomorrow I will come out and win that race well".
-And he did - he won Gold!
+Kieren said, "Look, I haven't been feeling the best.
+But I'm on the mend and tomorrow I will come out and win that race".
+And he did - he won Gold from Lane 8!

-If you find yourself setting a big goal and becoming intimidated by it - that's okay - we all feel intimidated at times.
-What is not okay is to stay intimidated.
-Unfortunately, often times when we are intimidated by a goal or a dream we tend to say the goal is a dumb goal, it was a dumb idea, and we talk ourselves out of going after it.
+If you find yourself setting a big goal and becoming intimidated by it - that's okay.
+We all feel scared at times.
+What is not okay, is to stay intimidated.
+Unfortunately, often when we feel threatened by a goal or a dream, we tend to say the goal is a dumb goal.
+It was a dumb idea.
+And we talk ourselves out of going after it.

 We make the goal or the dream smaller to fit our level of efficacy.

-As you change the way you act, you will change the results you achieve!
+As you change the way you act, you change the results you achieve!

-Not only do individuals have a high and low efficacy, but so too do groups.
+Not only do individuals have high and low efficacy, but so too do groups.

-As a Leader one of your most critical tasks is to ensure your team has a high collective efficacy ... so that as new goals, problems, opportunities come your way, you are able to rally the team around and get the team to gang up on them.
+As a leader one of your critical tasks is to ensure your team has a high collective efficacy.
+So that as new goals, problems, opportunities come your way, you can rally the team around and get the team to gang up on them.

-The Thought Patterns for High Performance program has helped most of the Fortune 100 companies to help their teams grow their efficacy.
+The Thought-Patterns for High-Performance program has helped most of the Fortune 100 companies to improve their teams grow their efficacy.
 Find more about this life-changing and organization-changing program.